-Moore Hall (1958) housing more than 100 first-year and upperclass men, is named for the late Paul M. Moore of Aliquippa, Pennsylvania, a longtime member of the board of trustees and a benefactor of the College.
+Moore Hall (1958) housing more than 100 first-year and upper-class men, is named for the late Paul M. Moore of Aliquippa, Pennsylvania, a longtime member of the board of trustees and a benefactor of the College.

 Patton Hall (1922) reopened in the summer of 1996 after major renovations.
-Named for Emma Patton Montgomery, wife of John Montgomery, President of Muskingum College from 1904-1931, it houses 120 upperclass students and is home to four of Muskingum's social clubs.
+Named for Emma Patton Montgomery, wife of John Montgomery, President of Muskingum College from 1904-1931.
+It houses 120 upper-class students and is home to several of Muskingum social clubs.